cijamie/jme.log/_posts/2026-09-17-algorithmic-extremism-leaderless-radicalization.md

     </ul>

     <p>
       This algorithmic dynamic decisively informs the historic debate between Bruce Hoffman (<a href="#ref-hoffman" class="citation-link">2006</a>) and Marc Sageman (<a href="#ref-sageman" class="citation-link">2008</a>).
-In his seminal work <em>Leaderless Jihad</em>, Sageman argued that modern violent extremism had evolved from centralized command cores into horizontal, decentralized peer clusters—a "bunch of guys" who radicalize one another without top-down orders.
+In his seminal work <em>Leaderless Jihad</em>, Sageman argued that modern violent extremism had evolved from centralized command cores into horizontal, decentralized peer clusters, a "bunch of guys" who radicalize one another without top-down orders.
 Hoffman countered that an organizational hierarchy, operational core, and veteran leadership remain essential for sustained lethality and strategic continuity.
     </p>

     <p>